nuejs/www/docs/reference/configuration-options.md

 ### base
 The base directory is where all the styles and components are loaded on the front end.
 This is similar to [<base>](//developer.mozilla.org/en-US/docs/Web/HTML/Element/base) tag and allows you to deploy the project under some path such as [/@simple-blog/](/@simple-blog/), instead to a root domain like `simple-blog.nuejs.org`.

+### draw_sections
+Setting this to `true` makes Nuemark wrap the Nuemark content inside a `<section>` element even if there are no [sections](../concepts/nuemark.html#sections) defined on the page.
+Setting this globally makea consistent HTML structure for your external CSS.

 ### include
 By default, Nue looks for a file named "main.js" and includes it automatically on your page requests.
 You can change this with this setting.
 For example, a value such as `['index.js']` would auto-include "index.js".
 See details of [JS/Typescript modules](../concepts/js-modules.html)